DON’T MISS

 The city became increasingly aristocratic towards the end of the 17th century, as noble French Protestant families or Huguenots sought refuge in Geneva.
 Over the course of the 18th century, class struggles developed as a result.
 Residents found it increasingly difficult to become citizens and the rich all but controlled the city's industries and utilities.
 However, Geneva prospered during this time, attracting and producing world-renowned academics like Voltaire and Jean-Jacques Rousseau.

-Geneva was annexed by France in 1798, but, due to Napoleon’s distrust of the city, it gradually declined.
-“The city where they know English too well,” according to Napoleon, began to fall into recession.
+Geneva was annexed by France in 1798, but, due to Napoleon’s distrust of the city, its world standing gradually declined.
+“The city where they know English too well”, according to Napoleon, began to fall into recession.

 Return to power

 At the Congress of Vienna, in 1815, after the fall of Napoleon, Geneva’s territories were expanded to 15 Savoyard and six French communes.
 It was also finally admitted to the Swiss Confederation as a full member.
 The aristocracy took back control of the city for a time, but subsequently declined and were replaced.
 During this time, Geneva began to grow into a modern city.
-In 1907, the city underwent the separation of the church and the state in a newly drafted constitution.
+In 1907, the city called for the separation of church and state in a newly drafted constitution.

 The city also made history in 1960 when it became one of the first Swiss cantons to grant women the right to vote in both cantonal and communal elections.
 In 1995, Switzerland proved to still be popular with international organisations, as the World Trade Centre was established in the city.